|

 costs.
 Why make things harder on ourselves?
 We are sure to eat at

-regular intervals and to bring travel food with us on busses,
+regular intervals and to bring travel food with us on buses,

 trains, planes and even if we are out day-tripping.
 Dehydration is